NaoEhSavio/Bend-Book/src/lean.md

 ```

 - A branching statement where `else` is mandatory.
-  - The condition must return a `u24` number, where 0 will run the `else` branch and any other value will return the `then`.
+  - The condition must return a `u24`, where 0 will run the `else` branch and any other value will return the `then`.

 It is possible to make if-chains using `elif`: